Zantedeschia aethiopica (arum lily)

 This very attractive plant has been known to European horticulture since at least the 1660s.
 Carl Linnaeus described it in 1753 as Calla aethiopica and it has been commonly known as the calla lily ever since.
 The species epithet 'aethiopica' refers to the fact that it is native to Africa.
 In 1826 Sprengel transferred it to a new genus which he called Zantedeschia.
 According to Cythna Letty (1973), the name was probably given in honour of Giovanni Zantedeschi, an Italian botanist who lived in the early 19th century.

 Geography and distribution

-The arum lily is native to Southern Africa (provinces of Limpopo, North-West, Gauteng, Mpumalanga, Swaziland, Free State, KwaZulu-Natal, Lesotho, Western Cape and Eastern Cape), where it grows in marshy places from 20 to 2250 metres above sea level.
-It is also widely naturalized throughout the tropics.
+The arum lily is native to South Africa (provinces of Limpopo, North-West, Gauteng, Mpumalanga, Swaziland, Free State, KwaZulu-Natal, Lesotho, Western Cape, Eastern Cape), Lesotho and Swaziland.
+It grows in marshy places from 20 to 2,250 metres above sea level.
+Although native to Southern Africa it is also widely naturalised throughout the tropics.

 Zantedeschia aethiopica is a perennial herb growing up to 60 cm tall (or taller in the shade).
 It has a thick, fleshy, underground rhizome (swollen stem).